ninjaa-exe/ninjaa-exe/README.md

 ---

-## Featured Repositories
+## Featured Projects

-These repositories represent my practical work and studies in offensive security.
+Some of the repositories that represent my work and studies in cybersecurity.

+- **red-team-notes**
+  Knowledge base containing penetration testing methodologies, tools and vulnerability notes.

-- **Red-Team-Notes**
+- **pentest-scripts**
-  Personal knowledge base for penetration testing, enumeration techniques and privilege escalation.
+  Small tools and scripts developed during security labs and CTF challenges.

 - **HackTheBox**
   Writeups and walkthroughs of machines solved on HackTheBox.

-- **Pentest Scripts**
-  Small tools and scripts used during reconnaissance and enumeration.
+- **DNSResolver / PortScan**
+  Networking tools developed while studying security and network programming.

+---

+## Platforms

+- Hack The Box
-- **Network Security Tools**
+- TryHackMe
-  Experiments with port scanning, banner grabbing and network enumeration.
+- CTF competitions

 ---